 If you are a translator that works on a word count payment basis, you’ve probably had this problem.
-You received a document from your customer in the PDF format.
-The content is a usual mix of text, images and graphs.
-You lunch your in-built Adobe word count tool and get a number words… completely different to the one your client estimated.
-What begins next is a long and exhausting dispute with tons of screenshots, endless negotiations, spoiled nerves and wasted time.
+You received a document from your customer in PDF format.
+The content is the usual mix of text, images, and graphs.
+You lunch your in-built Adobe word count tool and get a number of words… absolutely different from the one your client estimated.
+Is it a proper word count tool?
+What begins next is a long and exhausting dispute with tons of screenshots, endless negotiations, spoiled nerves, and wasted time.
 How to avoid such problems?
 Let’s find out together!

-It is one of the easiest solutions that you can follow.
-The issue may be that, for example, you counted words in Adobe, while your client has done so in Word.
+It is one of the most straightforward solutions that you can follow.
+The issue may be that, for example, you counted words in Adobe while your client has done so in Word.
 A wise decision would be to choose something “neutral”, for example, a free online word count tool.
-Using this tool you can both get an unbiased solution to your issue.
+Using this tool, you can both get an unbiased solution to your issue.
 However, there are also certain disadvantages to that solution.
 Online tools are usually not very precise, especially when it comes to PDF files.
 Therefore, the result can turn out to not satisfy both you and your client.

 They say that customer is always right, isn’t it?
-If the difference is not that big, and you know you can trust your customer, then maybe agreeing with him or she would be a considerable option.
-As a result, you could at least stop the meaningless discussions and start actually working on your text.
+If the difference is not that big, and you know you can trust your customer, then maybe agreeing with him or her would be a viable option.
+As a result, you could stop the meaningless discussions and start working on your text.
 However, in any way, such a decision would harm your interests and probably get you less money.
-What is more, as in the case above, there are no guarantees that your client is using an adequate word count tool.
-Therefore, you two can still remain unsatisfied.
+What is more, as in the case above, there are no guarantees that your client uses a proper word count tool.
+Therefore, you two can remain unsatisfied.

 As you can see, there are several different ways in which you can solve disputes over the word count in PDF.
-It’s up to you, which one to choose.
-In some cases, you may not need a paid software.
-However, if you are a professional translator, isn’t it better to use a professional solution to your disputes with the client?
+It’s up to you which one to choose.
+In some cases, you may not need a paid word counter.
+However, if you are a professional translator, isn’t it better to use a professional solution to your client’s disputes?
 Such an approach would not only save your time but also liberate you from the exhausting debates with your beloved customers!